ShyFoxYT/DiscordBotFluffyGuard/README.md

 To add commands put them in a folder in the command folder like aboutme and welcome.
 You need to add a bot Discord token in the .env file to run it.

+Also feel free to ask me via discord or Telegram to add a command you want for your version of the bot.
+If you use the bot, please add in the bots description `BotDev: ShyFox` to show some respect because I offer it for free.

 ## Functions:
 ### Commands:
 You can see the commands in [this](./commands/commands.md) file.